So you have decided that you own to create your own website or blog.

 Also, your blog which initially you have started on free platform may suddenly grow to become popular.
 Naturally when you get popular you would want to take your blog to the next level and to make it look more professional.
 This cannot be achieved with free hosting because it is next to impossible to customise the site to look fully professional.

 Initially when I build my site using free hosting, one of the blogs started to get gain readership.
 I knew I had to bring the blog to the next level.
 So I signed up for paid hosting.
-I did not know which hosting company to choose and a fellow blogger recommended Media Temple.
+Read around or ask for recommendations from those that you know to decide on the best hosting plan.

 And I had made the decision during the time when I was jobless (no, I was not fired but just took a break after a hectic and stressful 9.5 years working in one of the top company in the industry).